How to Manage Creatives – WITHOUT Stifling Them

 Managing a creative team isn’t easy, but it can be if you know what you’re doing.

 And when you have a successful creative team, there’s no limit to what you can achieve.
-After all, incredible marketing stunts like the Red Bull Space Dive all started with an ambitious creative team!
+After all, even the most incredible marketing stunts like the Red Bull Space Dive all started with an ambitious creative team!

 When it comes to managing creative teams, we know our stuff.
 Project.co was made especially for creative teams – our own, in fact! – and now we’ve helped many other creative teams to save an average of 2 hours per day on unproductive work.